 Trial 2: In a larger clinic-based study, 102 dyslexic children took either the same fatty acid supplement or placebo for six months under double-blind conditions.
-Supplementation was associated with significant improvements in reading, especially for children with fatty acid deficiency signs or visual symptoms at baseline (Richardson et al, in preparation).
+Supplementation was associated with significant improvements in reading, especially for children with fatty acid deficiency signs or visual symptoms at baseline.